 Be clear on what a high performing brand site is supposed to do and exactly how it does it.

 Your website is a business asset.
-It is an employee of your company, a digital sales rep whose job it is to help guide and serve your current and potential customers.
+It is an employee of your company, a sales rep whose job it is to help guide and serve your current and potential customers.
 It has two objectives: Help customers with the research and evaluation process and guide them to purchase.

 Top 5 indicators of brand website value